digideskio/frontend-nanodegree-mobile-portfolio/README.md

 Follow the steps below to set up the project

-1. CLone or download the repo.
+1. Clone or download the repo.
 2. Navigate to the project directory and run `npm install` to install all the node dependencies.
 3. Run `grunt` to apply automated optimizations like minification and image compression.
 4. The `dist` folder contains the production _optimized_ version and `src` folder contains the development version.